 Fill the trench with sand and any available rocks

 Fill in your base with sand in rock.
-By using denser material such as rocks you can be certain that your foundation is less likely to be swept away by the flood.
+By using denser materials such as rocks you can be certain that your foundation is less likely to be swept away by the flood.

 Build your dirt mound